SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

 ![action](../figures/github_workflows.PNG)

 We highly recommend checking this out if you want to write any other kind of CI pipeline in Github actions.
-Finally, we can also recommend [this repository](https://github.com/sdras/awesome-actions) that have an list of awesome actions.
+We can also recommend [this repository](https://github.com/sdras/awesome-actions) that have an list of awesome actions and checkout the [act](https://github.com/nektos/act) repository which is a tool for running your GitHub Actions locally!